Bellfalasch/frontend-forum/slides-frontend-onboarding.md

 * I don't belong to any specific team
 * I'm passionate about sharing, and helping
 * I love collabs; cross-team, cross-discipline, cross-country
-* Reusability, efficiency, smoothness, accessability, is important for me
+* Reusability, efficiency, smoothness, accessibility, is important for me
 * My time is dedicated to our employees and our community
 * Use me for getting to know the community, finding the right persons, tools, etc